European Union: Two-Sided Markets, Platforms and Network Effects

 The Vestager Report made further recommendations with regard to vertically integrated platforms (i.e., platforms that compete with the companies that use them as intermediators).
 While it acknowledges that self-preferencing by such platforms is not in general prohibited by Article 102 – unless the platform is an essential facility – it suggested that it could constitute an abuse below this threshold.
 To facilitate the application of these provisions, the authors argued for a shift in the burden of proof.
 Dominant vertically integrated platforms, which operate marketplaces and want to engage in self-preferencing, would need to demonstrate that there is no long-term exclusionary effect.
 The same recommendations were made with regard to platforms that provide privileged data access to their subsidiaries.

-The development of ex ante rules that prohibit self-preferencing and other potentially pro-competitive practices should be viewed cautiously lest it lead to a reduction in innovation.
+The development of such ex ante rules that prohibit self-preferencing and other potentially pro-competitive practices should be viewed cautiously lest it lead to a reduction in innovation.
 For example, preventing platforms from using their own data to develop complementary services could not only limit innovation, it could also muddle incentives to invest in the platform business model in the first place.
 Companies will not enter markets unless they can be sure that they will be able to monetise their investment.
 Amazon may not have invested in its marketplace to the same degree if it was not able to promote its own products.
 Taking account of these dynamic factors relating to innovation incentives are crucial to understand the likely overall consequences of a given business practice compared with the counterfactual.

 The idea that vertical integration, or vertical agreements between complementary producers in a supply chain, often have pro-competitive effects is consistent with economic theory.
 These benefits would also arise in the context of digital platforms.
 In fact, Andrea Amelio and Bruno Jullien (2012) show that there may be additional benefits from vertical integration in two-sided markets.
 This is the case where platforms wish to charge negative prices on one side of the market and where this would be welfare enhancing, but where platforms are unable to do so as they cannot pay consumers for the use of their platform.
 Tying of free products to platform usage allows for de facto negative prices that could enhance consumer welfare.
 Independently of where the burden of proof may lie in relation to the assessment of exclusionary effects, it would be important to take account of these factors in any competition assessment.